 8a.
 When are petroleum products no longer considered of Russian origin?
+Last update: 4 February 2023

 Where these products have been substantially transformed in a third country other than Russia (see FAQ 6 and 8), they are no longer considered of Russian origin and the price cap no longer applies.